-The performance is a conversation on stage engaging language, text, media, music, corporal gestures, and a car.
+The performance is a conversation on stage engaging language, text, media, music, corporal gestures and a car.
 Desire and rejection is the dynamic that moves the conversation forward, exposing processes of discrimination.
 The vehicle parked at center stage is alternately container, membrane, screen, mental medium and dazzling reflection of its users.
-The performance merges aesthetic strategies from propaganda, the musical and activism into a hybrid form.
+The performance merges aesthetic strategies from propaganda, musical and activism into a fragmented and hybrid form.
 At the heart of the performance is an extract of a conversation from the film “Privileges” by Yvonne Rainer.
 The film was released in 1990, just in time for the end of the Cold War.
 It contains a dialogue which links racism to the economic interests of the West and uses the analysis of colonialism to refute the fear of the other.
 The dark and dirty, and the imagination that it sprouts, are exposed as the means to preserve ones privileges.
 Yvonne Rainer revisited.

-Maxim Theater, Hohlstrasse 100, november 2014, Zurich
+Maxim Theater, Hohlstrasse 100, Zurich 2014